 During Blueprinting interviews, your team members will think of ideas to solve the problems that customers present.
 Capture these along the way, and add them into the divergent brainstorming session.

 Get offsite.
 Change the environment.
 Nontraditional sites like museums often will lease a meeting room or space for low cost during the week.
+It can be hard to create new product ideas in the same conference room where just yesterday, we endured a lecture from IT on cyber security.

 It’s hard to participate when you’re also the person executing the session.
 Plus, a professional facilitator will have a tool set to help guide the process.
 With the right trigger methods, a trained facilitator can uncover up to 30% more ideas.
 For all the expense and time that it takes to execute Blueprinting projects, it should be easy to justify a professional facilitator to improve the likelihood of a breakthrough new product.

 An industrial designer or sketch artist will make the concepts visual – and will help participants to build upon their initial thoughts.
 Additionally, with a designer or artist, you will have concept drawings for upper management when they want to see the results of a session.
+It’s not enough to only generate new product ideas, but we must communicate the idea internally.

 “Synchronous” just means that we all generate ideas together at the same time – usually in the same place.
 “Asynchronous” means that we capture ideas at different times.
 Going “asynchronous” doesn’t have to be high tech.
 You could provide participants a diary in which they can capture their ideas over 1-2 weeks or so…and then they can bring those to the actual session.